Last updated: September 18, 2025 | Originally published: June 18, 2022

 Over time, the biting calmed down

-Vinny began to not just accept cuddling and affection, but actively sought it out!
+Vinny began to not just tolerate cuddling and affection, but actively seek it out!

 “Vinny has great bite inhibition now,” Kathryn wrote when he was 18 months old.
 “He rarely even puts his teeth on me intentionally.
 Things aren’t perfect, but they’re really good.
 He’s sweet, exuberant, full of fun and curiosity.”